 Class Days and Commencement

-Class Day Ceremonies are school-specific celebrations of the accomplishments of graduating students.
+Class Day Ceremonies are school-specific celebrations of the accomplishments of graduating students each May.
 Students’ names are read as they proceed across the stage and receive their class pin.
 Student life, academic and alumni awards and prizes are conferred to students.

 Commencement is the University-wide event celebrating graduates of all Columbia schools and its affiliates.
 The ceremony begins with the academic procession and includes the awarding of honorary degrees, the President's address to graduates, and the conferring of degrees en masse by school.